 Confessions of a Financial Planning Junkie

-In language that is simple to understand
+Equity compensation in language that is easy to understand

 My real passion is helping people who are serious about making great decisions with their money pursue financial success.